gazellawificom/gazella-sso/README.md

 ### Prerequisites

 Gazella Partner or Reseller Account:
-> Purchase here: https://gazellawifi.com/ with custom sys.yoursystemurl.com
+> Purchase here: https://gazellawifi.com/ with a custom sys.yoursystemurl.com

-Your Gazella API Key:
+Your Gazella API Key "$apikey":
 > Get this here: https://sys.yoursystemurl.com/account-settings/

-A Users "user_id":
+A Users ID "$userID":
 > If you have users get the "ID" from one here: http://sys.yoursystemurl.com/manage-user-accounts/

 ### Installing

-Upload "gazella-sso.php" into your project folder I.e. yourcustomsite.com/project/gazella-sso.php
+Upload "gazella-sso.php" into your project folder.
+Example: yourcustomsite.com/project/gazella-sso.php.
-Then Edit "gazella-sso.php" by replacing the variables with the 'XXXX' values in the "CONFIGURATION" with your own variables seen below within your gazella-sso.php:
+Once the file is uploaded you may then edit "gazella-sso.php" by replacing the variables with the 'XXXXXXX' values in the "// CONFIGURATION" section of the file with your own variables:

 ```
 //======================================================================//
 // CONFIGURATION
 //======================================================================//

-/* This is the token that you can find under your account Settings */
+/* This is the token that you can find under your Account Settings */
-$apikey = 'XXXXXXXXXXXXXXXXXXXXXXXXXXX';
+$apiKey = 'XXXXXXXXXXXXXXXXXXXXXXXXXXX';

 /* Insert your reseller sys login url here */
 $sysURL = "XXXXXXXXXXXXXX";